ABOUT

 As the cardiologist focuses on disorders and diseases related to the heart organ, so the palliative care specialist focuses on the whole person/whole family needs when one is attempting to make the most of living with complex illness, worsening health, or an unexpected prognosis.

 One can easily be led astray by the myriad of medical options that exist in America.
-A palliative care conversation could help a person step back and view their medical or health situation as a whole, making it easier for them to advocate for high-value, personalized medical care.
+A palliative care conversation could help a person step back and view their medical or health situation as a whole, giving them enough clarity to advocate for medical care that is high-value and personalized for them.

-Sometimes a palliative care conversation can give back a sense of control to a person living through one of the toughest times of their life...and too often, this conversation never happens.
+Sometimes a conversation on realistic trajectories and expectations, reframing hope, and other tough subjects can give back a sense of control to a person living through one of the most difficult times of their life...and too often, this conversation never happens.

-Because there is so much confusion regarding how a palliative care specialist can help, I am writing in an attempt to provide clarity.
+Because there is so much confusion regarding the palliative care sub-specialty, I am writing in an attempt to provide clarity.
 I share concretely what I do.
 I explain perspectives of medical decision making from the palliative care standpoint.

 My goal is to provide practical guidance on how someone, regardless of their medical issues, can advocate for themself as they navigate our fragmented healthcare system.
-I hope eventually every person in the country will know how to advocate for what matters most to them and how to obtain the most value out of their health care.
+I hope this information will give you the confidence, strength, and courage to advocate for what matters most to you and to obtain the most value out of your health care.

 I know misconceptions exist about palliative care.
 Real palliative care is about empowerment.